 Notwithstanding any other provisions thereof, if at any time the amounts held in the Debt Service Fund are sufficient to pay the principal or Redemption Price of all Outstanding Bonds and the interest accrued and unpaid and to accrue on such Bonds to the next date on which all such Bonds are redeemable, or to make provision pursuant to subdivision 2 of Section 12.01 of the Resolution for the payment of the Outstanding Bonds at the maturity or redemption dates thereof, the Trustee shall so notify the Authority and the University.
-Upon receipt of such notice, the Authority may (i) direct the Trustee to redeem all such Outstanding Bonds, whereupon the Trustee shall proceed to redeem or provide for the redemption of such Outstanding Bonds in the manner provided for redemption of such Bonds under the Resolution and by each Series Resolution, or (ii) give the Trustee irrevocable instructions in accordance with subdivision 2 of Section 12.01 of the Resolution and make provision for the payment of the Outstanding Bonds at the maturity or set to redeem the redemption and make provision for the payment of the Outstanding Bonds at the maturity or the Muthority and the university.
+Upon receipt of such notice, the Authority may (i) direct the Trustee to redeem all such Outstanding Bonds, whereupon the Trustee shall proceed to redeem or provide for the redemption of such Outstanding Bonds in the manner provided for redemption of such Bonds under the Resolution and by each Series Resolution, or (ii) give the Trustee irrevocable instructions in accordance with subdivision 2 of Section 12.01 of the Resolution and make provision for the payment of the Outstanding Bonds at the maturity or redemption dates thereof in accordance therewith.